ryarturogi/ts-string-utils/README.md

 `truncate`(str: string, length: number, end: string) - Returns a new string with the given length, truncating the original string and adding the specified end string if the original string was longer than the specified length.

+`splitByWords`(text: string, separator: string = ' ') - Splits a string into an array of words separated by the specified separator.

+`splitByLines`(text: string) - Splits a string into an array of lines.

+`repeatString`(str: string, count: number) - Repeats the given string the specified number of times.

+`insertString`(str: string, index: number, insert: string) - Inserts the given string at the specified index in the given string.

+`substringBefore`(str: string, separator: string) - Returns the substring of the given string before the first occurrence of the given separator.

+`substringAfter`(str: string, separator: string) - Returns the substring of the given string after the first occurrence of the given separator.

+`substringBetween`(str: string, start: string, end: string) - Returns the substring of the given string between the first occurrence of the given start and end strings.

+`leftPad`(str: string, length: number, char: string) - Pads the given string with the given character to the given length on the left.

+`rightPad`(str: string, length: number, char: string) - Pads the given string with the given character to the given length on the right.

+`sliceString`(str: string, start: number, end: number) - Returns a new string with the characters between the specified start and end indices.

+`splitAt`(str: string, index: number) - Splits the given string at the specified index.

+`getNthIndex`(str: string, search: string, n: number) - Returns the index of the nth occurrence of the given search string in the given string.

+`trimLeft`(str: string, chars: string) - Trims the given characters from the left side of the given string.

+`trimRight`(str: string, chars: string) - Trims the given characters from the right side of the given string.

+`trimBoth`(str: string, chars: string) - Trims the given characters from both sides of the given string.

+`removeDuplicates`(str: string) - Removes duplicate characters from the given string.

+`contains`(str: string, search: string) - Returns true if the given string contains the given search string, false otherwise.

 <br>

 # Installation